makrai/notes/demszky2005.00547-GoEmotions-fine-grained.md

   * the toplevel clusters correspond to sentiment categories
   * allow for potential grouping into higher-level categories
     * if desired for a downstream task
-* strong baseline for modeling finegrained emotion classification over
+* strong baseline for modeling finegrained emotion classification
   * By fine-tuning a BERT-base model (Devlin+ 2019)
   * average F1-score of
     * .46 over our taxonomy